divelab/AIRS/OpenMat/PotNet/README.md

 ![graph](graph.png)

+A short mathematical sum-up can be seen [here](Mathematics%20Short%20Sum%20Up.pdf)

 ## Environment Setup

 - We'll use `conda` to install dependencies and set up the environment.
 We recommend using the [Python 3.9 Miniconda installer](https://docs.conda.io/en/latest/miniconda.html#linux-installers).